A Survey on Graph Neural Networks for Time Series: Forecasting, Classification, Imputation, and Anomaly Detection

 \section{GNNs for Time Series Forecasting}

 Time series forecasting aims to predict future time series values based on historical observations.
-In recent years, deep learning-based approaches have demonstrated considerable success in forecasting time series by capturing nonlinear temporal and spatial patterns more effectively than the linear counterpart~\cite{jin2022multivariate}.
-Techniques such as recurrent neural networks (RNNs), convolutional neural networks (CNNs), and attention-based neural networks have been employed.
-However, many of these approaches, such as LSTNet~\cite{lai2018modeling} and TPA-LSTM~\cite{shih2019temporal}, overlook and implicitly model the rich underlying dynamic spatial correlations between time series.
+While deep learning models have demonstrated considerable success in forecasting time series by capturing nonlinear temporal and spatial patterns more effectively than the linear counterpart~\cite{jin2022multivariate}, many of these approaches, such as LSTNet~\cite{lai2018modeling} and TPA-LSTM~\cite{shih2019temporal}, overlook and implicitly model the rich underlying dynamic spatial correlations between time series.
 Recently, graph neural network (GNN)-based methods have shown great potential in explicitly and effectively modeling spatial and temporal dependencies in multivariate time series data, leading to enhanced forecasting performance.

 GNN-based forecasting models can be categorized and examined from multiple perspectives.
 In terms of forecasting tasks, while many models focus on \textit{multi-step forecasting} (i.e., predicting multiple consecutive steps ahead based on historical observations), a minority also discuss \textit{single-step forecasting} (i.e., predicting the next or one arbitrary step ahead).
 From a methodological standpoint, these models can be dissected from three aspects: (1) modeling spatial (i.e., inter-variable) dependencies, (2) modeling inter-temporal dependencies, and (3) the fusion of spatial and temporal modules for time series forecasting.
 A summary of representative works is given in \shortautoref{tab:forecasting summary}.